 Sec.
 507.2 Type of water supply.
 Water supply may consist of reservoirs, pressure tanks, elevated tanks, water mains or other fixed systems, as approved by the fire code official, capable of providing the required fire flow in a reliable manner.
-In setting the requirements for fire flow, the fire code official shall follow section 507.3 or Appendix B of the County Fire Code, or the standard published by the Insurance Services Office, "Guide for Determination of Required Fire Flow".
+In setting the requirements for fire flow, the fire code official shall follow section 507.3 or Appendix B of the California Fire Code, or the standard published by the Insurance Services Office, "Guide for Determination of Required Fire Flow".

 Sec.
 507.2.1 Private fire service mains.
-Private fire service mains and appurtenances shall be installed in accordance with NFPA 24.
+Private fire service mains and appurtenances shall be installed in accordance with NFPA 24 as amended in Chapter 80.